Erickramirez/SDCND-P4-Advanced-Lane-Finding/README.md

 ####2. perspective transform

 The code for my perspective transform includes a function called `getPerspectiveTransform_values()`,  in the IPython notebook located in "./P4-CarND-Advanced-Lane-Lines-master.ipynb".
 The `getPerspectiveTransform_values()` function takes as inputs an image (`image size`), as well as source (`src`) and offset .
-After dat It will apply the `warp_image()` function with the return of the perspective transform and  the image.
+After that it will apply the `warp_image()` function with the return of the perspective transform and  the image.
 To know the source (`src`) for this perspective transform I used the following code:
 ```
 ltop = 0.07